-David Essex – Silver Dream Machine
+David Essex – High, Flying Adored

 The Roar of the ’70s: Revisiting David Essex’s ‘Silver Dream Machine’ For a certain generation, the smell of petrol, the glint of chrome, and the promise of the open road…